Jim-Duke/bumbyextras/Source/just_for_today/README.md

 # Just For Today (Father God)
-Just For Today is a popular contemporary Christian.
+Just For Today is a popular contemporary Christian song.
 It is simple and fun to sing.
 It is a prayer to God to direct our walk: "May my steps be worship; may my thoughts be praise; may my words bring honor to your name."

 ## Submission